 Pay Tuition Deposit – Students must pay their college deposit by deadlines.
 Full scholarship student-athletes may not need to pay admissions deposits – make sure to ask your college coach.

 Confirm Final Transcript Has Been Submitted – Confirm with your high school counselor that your final transcript with proof of graduation has been submitted to the NCAA or NAIA Eligibility Centers.

-By Joyce Anderson, Honest Game Co-founder and COO Having served on the NCAA Eligibility Center High School Advisory Board and as the College Bound Student-athlete Advisor at Evanston Township High School, Joyce has advised more than 2,000 high school student-athletes on academic eligibility and recruiting.
+By Joyce Anderson, Honest Game Co-founder and COO Having served on the NCAA Eligibility Center High School Advisory Board and as the College Bound Student-Athlete Advisor at Evanston Township High School (Evanston, IL), Joyce has advised more than 2,000 high school student-athletes and families on academic eligibility and recruiting.